 - 11. Poles and related appurtenances shall not interfere with traffic operations or with approved Traffic Control Devices. - 12.
 Poles and related facilities shall not encroach into or interfere with pedestrian ways such as sidewalks, trails, or transit stops or facilities. - 13.
 Proposed locations of poles and related appurtenances shall be reviewed relative to future county capital improvements. - 14.
-Small cell wireless facilities shall not be allowed within historic districts or land owned or maintained by the Boulder County Parks and Open Space or the City of Boulder Open Space and Mountain Parks properties, including conservation easements.
-The Land Use Director may waive this prohibition if he or she determine that it is appropriate to do so based on consideration of technological feasibility, environmental and visual impacts, and any other relevant considerations based on the Boulder County Comprehensive Plan. - 15.
+Small cell wireless facilities shall not be allowed within historic districts or land owned or maintained by the Boulder County Parks & Open Space, City of Boulder Open Space and Mountain Parks properties, or any other open space properties at the request of the jurisdiction who owns the property, including conservation easements.
+The Land Use Director may waive this prohibition if he or she determines that it is appropriate to do so based on consideration of technological feasibility, environmental and visual impacts, and any other relevant considerations based on the Boulder County Comprehensive Plan. - 15.
 Small cell wireless facilities shall be located to ensure minimal impacts to view protection corridors. - 16.
 Small cell wireless facilities must not conflict with the Boulder County Comprehensive Plan goals, policies, and mapped features. - 17.
 All small cell wireless facilities shall meet the current standards and regulations of the FAA, the FCC and any other agency of the federal governments with the authority to regulate small cell facilities.
 If the standards and regulations are changed, then the owners of the small cell facilities shall bring such facility into compliance with such revised standards and regulations within the time period mandated by the controlling federal agency.